 Women of New York State played major roles in the Women's Rights movements of the late-19th and early-20th centuries.
 Chautauqua County's Kate Stoneman was among the prime movers, breaking barriers in the legal profession still significant today.

-The full article is available in the Spring 2010 Issue.
+The full content is available in the Spring 2010 Issue.

 In the late 1800s, crusaders in Chautauqua County led a movement by launching the state’s first county suffrage association, influencing public sentiment and hosting several highly attended pro-suffrage events.